 The cost of living in Iran is relatively low, and if you’re considering moving to Iran, you’ll find that you can live comfortably.
-Even though Western comforts may cost you a little more, expatriate packages are typically generous, ensuring a good quality of life.
+Even though Western comforts may cost you a little more, expat packages are typically generous and provide a good quality of life.

-Your biggest expense will likely be accommodation.
+Your biggest expense will likely be accommodation, particularly in Tehran, where housing costs have reached crisis levels.
 If you have children, international school fees will also be a significant cost to factor in.
 Public transport is affordable, and many everyday expenses are also budget-friendly.

 Cost of accommodation in Iran

-The cost of accommodation in Iran remains low compared to countries like the US, but it is considered average compared to other Middle Eastern countries.
-Housing prices, especially in Tehran, are rising due to limited supply, making it crucial to plan ahead.
+The cost of accommodation in Iran remains low compared to countries like the US, but it remains lower than in most other Middle Eastern countries.
+Housing prices, especially in Tehran, have reached crisis levels due to limited supply, with accommodation costs now consuming over half of household income in the capital.
+Iran ranks among the top 10 globally for unaffordable housing.
+Secure housing arrangements well in advance.

 Cost of groceries in Iran

-Your grocery costs in Iran will largely depend on personal preferences.
-Local supermarkets offer affordable everyday groceries, and the quality of fresh produce is quite good.
-You’ll find that cooking at home can help you save significantly.
-For expatriates, local markets are often the best bet for fresh fruits and vegetables, while speciality shops stock imported goods at a premium, especially given the impact of international sanctions on availability.
+Your grocery costs in Iran will largely depend on personal preferences, although food prices have risen significantly in recent years.
+Local supermarkets offer everyday groceries, and the quality of fresh produce is quite good, although costs have increased substantially.
+Cooking at home has become even more important for managing costs, as food inflation has made dining out relatively more expensive.
+For expats, local markets are often the best bet for fresh fruits and vegetables, while speciality shops stock imported goods at a premium, especially given the impact of international sanctions on availability.

 Cost of eating out and entertainment in Iran

-Eating out in Iran can be affordable, although prices vary widely between establishments.
+Although prices vary between establishments, eating out in Iran can be affordable.
 Dining regularly at gourmet or international restaurants will quickly add up, but if you stick to local eateries, you’ll find much better value for your money.
 Meals at smaller, local spots can be a bargain compared to higher-end dining options.

-When it comes to entertainment, the costs can creep up.
+Entertainment costs can creep up.
 Entrance fees to museums and historical sites are reasonable, but if you visit many, it can add up.
-That said, there are plenty of free or low-cost ways to enjoy your time in Iran.
-You can explore cultural hotspots or go hiking in the Darband and Darakeh Recreational Areas without spending a penny.
+However, there are plenty of free or low-cost ways to enjoy your time in Iran.
+You can visit cultural sites or go hiking in the Darband and Darakeh Recreational Areas without spending a penny.

 Cost of healthcare in Iran